sonejostudios/XYMatrix/README.md

 It takes one input (mono) source and spread the sound between 4 ouputs acording to the xy position.

-Use an XY controller for best workflow (e.g Cadence XY-Controller)
+Use an XY controller for best workflow (e.g Cadence XY-Controller, Midi XY-Controller,...)

 Midi Bindings: xpos[midi: ctrl 1] , ypos[midi: ctrl 2]